dp486x/Retail-Inventory/readme.md

   <li>mongoDB</li>
   </ol>
    Download or clone the application, go to command prompt until the <em>package.json</em> level and do <pre>$ npm install</pre> which allows you to download all the dependencies.
-   Launch the mongod by following the instrucions provided in the mongoDB website, and in the command prompt at server.js level and do "<pre>$ node server.js</pre>" which will start the application and connects with the database.
+   Launch the mongod by following the instrucions provided in the mongoDB website, and in the command prompt at server.js level and do <pre>$ node server.js</pre> which will start the application and connects with the database.
    Open your browser and navigate to "http://localhost:4000".
 This is where you see the application.
 </p>
 </div>